Last Updated: February 1, 2022

-Martin Finestone Professional Corporation o/a Legal Adjacency (“Legal Adjacency”, “we”, “us” or “our”) is committed to protecting the personal information that we collect, use, and disclose in the course of providing legal services and operating our law firm, in accordance with all applicable regulatory requirements, including applicable privacy legislation, and consistent with our professional obligations.
+Martin Finestone Professional Corporation o/a Legal Adjacency (“Legal Adjacency”) is committed to protecting the personal information we collect, use, and disclose while providing legal services and operating our law firm, under all applicable regulatory requirements, including privacy legislation, and consistent with our professional obligations.

 Privacy legislation in Canada defines “personal information” broadly as any information about an identifiable individual.
-In general, personal information does not include business contact information, including your name, title or position, organization, telephone or facsimile number, or public social media account names.
+Personal information does not include business contact information, including your name, title, or position, organization, telephone, or facsimile number, or public social media account names.

-Legal Adjacency is responsible under applicable privacy legislation for the personal information in our possession or control.
-This includes personal information we receive directly, such as from individual clients or other individuals and personal information we receive indirectly from clients or others.
+Legal Adjacency is responsible under privacy legislation for the personal information in our possession or control, including personal information we receive directly, such as from individual clients or other individuals and personal information we receive indirectly from clients or others.
 We have established policies and procedures to protect personal information and have appointed a Privacy Officer to oversee privacy matters for our firm.
-Our Privacy Officer can be reached at email@example.com.
+Our you can reach Privacy Officer at email@example.com.

 What Personal Information Do We Collect?

-The types of personal information we may collect about you include your name and home contact information, billing and account information, information relevant to a client’s or prospective client’s legal matters, and other information incidental to the provision of legal advice and services by our firm.
-Examples of the types of personal information we may collect include personal information about directors, officers and employees of a client or other party (such as a prospective client).
+The personal information we may collect about you include your name and home contact information, billing, and account information, information relevant to a client’s or prospective client’s legal matters, and other information incidental to the provision of legal advice and our services.
+Examples of the personal information we may collect include personal information about directors, officers, and employees of a client or other party (such as a prospective client).

-We may also collect information about your online interactions through our Legal Adjacency.com website and our other web-enabled extranet services or client portals (collectively, the “Sites”), our email communications, and our online ads.
-We may collect this information for the purposes of (i) tailoring content that we may send or show you, (ii) to authenticate you, enable access to information, and otherwise administer the Sites, and (iii) for analytical purposes to better understand digital interactions with our firm.
+We may also collect information about your online interactions through our Legal Adjacency.com website and our other web-enabled extranet services or client portals (collectively, “Sites”), our email communications, and our online ads.
+We may collect this information for (i) tailoring content we may send or show you, (ii) to authenticate you, enable access to information, and otherwise administer the Sites, and (iii) for analytical purposes to better understand digital interactions with our firm.